frida/frida-website/_i18n/en/_docs/gadget.md

 Gadget gets kickstarted as soon as the dynamic linker executes its constructor function.

-It supports three different interactions depending on your use-case, where the [Listen](#listen) interaction is the default.
+It supports four different interactions depending on your use-case, where the [Listen](#listen) interaction is the default.
 You can override this by adding a configuration file.
 The file should be named exactly like the Gadget binary but with *.config* as its file extension.
 So for example if you named the binary